HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Preliminary

-Comparing to simply expanding the low-bitwidth data to a higher bitwidth alternative, typically 16 or 32 bits, the input slicing is a novel method used by current hardware units to process multiple low-bitwidth inputs concurrently~\cite{xilinxint4, xilinxint8}.
-Particularly, the large input bitwidth is split into different pieces, each of which is called a slice to hold a low-bitwidth data.
-By taking advantage of the shift-addition of the intermediate results in a multiplication, input slicing uses the available bitwidth space to hold a number of data slices to improve the parallelism while still preserving the correct output.
-An example of INT4 optimization for the Xilinx DSP48E2 unit is shown in Figure~\ref{fig:xilinxint4}, in which each of the inputs contains two slices~\cite{xilinxint4}.
+Compared to simply expanding the low-bitwidth data to a higher bitwidth alternative, typically 16 or 32 bits, the multi-channel multiplication is a representative method used by current hardware units to process multiple low-bitwidth inputs concurrently~\cite{xilinxint4, xilinxint8}.
+Particularly, multiple low-bitwidth values are packed together to form larger bitwidth multiplicands.
+By taking advantage of the shift-addition operation of the intermediate results during the process, the output of the high-bitwidth multiplications, $Prod$, can be separated into multiple individual channels holding results of low-bitwidth multiplications.
+The most representative example of multi-channel multiplication is the INT4 optimization for the Xilinx DSP48E2 unit, as shown in Figure~\ref{fig:xilinxint4}.
+Each of the inputs contains two 4-bit integer values and form the inputs to the input ports $A$ and $B$.

-The internal shift-add operation of the intermediate results in the large bitwidth multiplication enables four multiplications of data slices simultaneously.
-Since an INT4$\times$UINT4 multiplication generates a result that needs at least an 8-bit space, guard bits are added during the packing of the low-bitwidth data to guarantee the correctness of the result.
-Here, we define the term \textit{guard bit} as the filling 1s or 0s between the packed data in the multiplicand for the purpose of preventing the overflow of the multiplication.
-The multiplication with the sliced inputs is represented as:
+The separation of the four different output channel in Figure~\ref{fig:xilinxint4} provides the opportunity to simply segment out the required multiplication results $Prod$ from the output port $P$.
+To avoid the overlapping of the results, some bits are reserved or filled with values during the packing of the low-bitwidth data.
+Note here, the \{$V$\} values are all unsigned integers (UINT4), and \{${W}$\} values are signed integers (INT4).
+An INT4$\times$UINT4 multiplication generates a result with at least an 8-bit space.
+Here, the existing methods define the term \textit{guard bit} as the filling 1s or 0s between the output results for the purpose of preventing the overflow of the multiplication.
+In this example, the value of \textit{guard bit} is 3.
+The multiplication with four low-bitwidth inputs for this example is represented as:

 The output of Equation~\ref{equ:xilinx4bit} is the concatenation of four multiplication results with zeros between them due to the guard bits.
-This process accomplishes four multiplications in one operation cycle with a large bitwidth multiplier.
+This process accomplishes four channels of multiplication in one operation cycle with a large bitwidth multiplier.